farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 1. `yarn identity create` to create a ID
 2. Follow the instructions to set [connect to a network](./networks.md)
-3. `yarn start --eth-mainnet-rpc-url <your ETH-mainnet-RPC-URL> --l2-rpc-url <your Optimism-L2-RPC-URL>`
+3. `yarn start --eth-mainnet-rpc-url <your ETH-mainnet-RPC-URL> --l2-rpc-url <your Optimism-L2-RPC-URL> --hub-operator-fid <your FID>`

 ### Upgrading Hubble